noob-hackers/ipdrone/README.md

 # ipdrone
-get your victim's location by his/her ip address in Termux by ipdrone in simple steps
+get your victim's location by his/her ip address in Termux from ipdrone in simple steps

 # usage guide